-Royal Canadian Air Farce is a comedy troupe consisting of Performers Roger Abbott, Don Ferguson, Luba Goy, John Morgan and writers Gord Holtam and Rick Olsen.
-Air Farce is a favourite of millions of Canadians from coast to coast, who tune in to CBC Television every week to see and hear Air Farce's unique and hilarious blend of topical humor aimed at our country's (and the world's) most newsworthy people and events.
-In the years their television program has been on the air, it has risen to become the number one comedy show in the country.
+Royal Canadian Air Farce is a comedy troupe consisting of Performers Don Ferguson, Luba Goy, Craig Lauzon, Alan Park, Penelope Corrin, Arnold Pinnock and writers Rob Lindsay, Wayne Testori and Kevin Wallis.
+Air Farce is a favourite of millions of Canadians from coast to coast, who tune in to CBC Television to see and hear Air Farce's unique and hilarious blend of topical humor aimed at our country's (and the world's) most newsworthy people and events.
+In the years their television program has been on the air, it has risen to become one of the number one comedy shows in the country.

 Apart from their obvious talents of providing endless hours of laughter to Canadians and those watching and listening around the world, Air Farce has been able to tap into the comedic psyche which makes Canadians tick.
 According to Don Ferguson, "Air Farce provides a mirror--slightly cracked--for the nation."